gazette/core/docs/overview-build-and-test.rst

 Continuous Integration
 -----------------------

-Gazette uses a `Make-based build system`__ which pulls down and stages development dependencies into a ``.build`` sub-directory of the repository root.
+Gazette uses a :githubsource:`Make-based build system<Makefile>` which pulls down and stages development dependencies into a ``.build`` sub-directory of the repository root.

 The Make build system offers fully hermetic builds using a Docker-in-Docker